 Tsekoura, A. (2019).
 “Spetses: Pebble Floors and Cobblestones: The Old Crafts are… Paradise” (an interview with two pebble craftsmen of Spetses).
 Saronic Magazine (published online, in Greek).

 Zacharopoulos, D. (2020).
 “Lizzie Calligas – Leda Papaconstantinou: ‘Two doors, Two windows’”, ArtStop Magazine (published online).

 Aspects and views in Spetses – WordPress blog by Petros Haritatos

 “Nikos Mantas: The Naive Painter of Spetses” – Short documentary by Leda Papaconstantinou (available on YouTube).

 During the Spetses Art Residency (June 2021), the artists-in-residence worked in the Three Spetsiot Martys Church, which is located in the Aghios Nikolaos (Saint Nicholas) area.
 The working space is actually the zenana of the church – admittedly, a quite weird place for an artistic workshop… But the area is related to the selected tradition of the residency, since it used to be the base of the shipyard and warehouses of Hatzigiannis Mexis (1754 – 1844) – notable resident, shipowner, and merchant of Spetses.

-The Spetses Local Arts Exhibition will take place from 12 to 22 July 2021, and will be hosted in the Ecclesiastical Museum of Spetses, which is housed in the Church of Aghios Nikolaos (Saint Nicholas) – the patron saint of sailors and of all those who are at sea.
+The Spetses Local Arts Exhibition took place from 12 to 22 July 2021, and was hosted in the Ecclesiastical Museum of Spetses, which is housed in the Church of Aghios Nikolaos (Saint Nicholas) – the patron saint of sailors and of all those who are at sea.